Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_installation_and_setup.rst

 KUKA installation and setup
 ===========================

-The setup of Pickit with an KUKA robot consists of 4 steps:
+The setup of Pickit with a KUKA robot consists of 4 steps:

 .. contents::
     :backlinks: top